Study Suggests Exercise Performance Increases With Oral CBD Usage

 “CBD appears to alter some key physiological and psychological responses to aerobic exercise without impairing performance.
 Larger studies are required to confirm and better understand these preliminary findings.”

 Professional athletes perform under strict rules concerning the use of performance-enhancing drugs.
 CBD is a natural cannabinoid, making it a possible exercise performance enhancer that works naturally in the body.
-For people who frequently go to the gym or are active in sports, CBD may increase energy by increasing oxygen levels and support a reduction in pain.
+For people who frequently go to the gym or are active in sports, CBD may increase energy by increasing oxygen levels and support relief.
 This could be particularly of interest to people of all ages.
 This is yet another controlled study demonstrating the potential benefits of taking CBD.